arsharaj/resource-books-summary/.github/pull_request_template.md

 ### Related Issue

-This pull request is related to issue number : [#Issue Number](https://github.com/arsharaj/repo/issues/issue_number)
+This pull request is related to : [Describe your issue here]

 ### Type of Change